 There are also barrier methods of contraception that aim to prevent sperm from reaching the uterus, such as male and female condoms, and the diaphragm or cervical cap.
 It’s best to use these barrier methods in conjunction with a spermicide that kills any sperm that escapes the barrier.

-An IUD (intrauterine device) is a small plastic device that Dr. Ronen can place in your uterus where it sits without you being able to feel it, providing safe long-term contraception.
+An IUD (intrauterine device) is a small plastic device that our doctors can place in your uterus where it sits without you being able to feel it, providing safe long-term contraception.
 An IUD may be hormonal, releasing regular quantities of estrogen and progestin for several years, or copper, a substance that affects sperm health and motility.

 You may wish to consider permanent forms of birth control, such as sterilization if you’re sure you don’t want to have any more children.

-Hormonal birth control does carry a risk of side effects, which Dr. Ronen discusses with you in detail during your consultation.
+Hormonal birth control does carry a risk of side effects, which our doctors will discuss with you in detail during your consultation.
 Possible side effects of hormonal birth control include:

 You may experience some of these side effects when you first start taking hormonal birth control, but they often wear off after the first few months.
-If you experience any side effects when taking hormonal birth control, let Dr. Ronen know.
+If you experience any side effects when taking hormonal birth control, let us know.

-If you need help deciding on the best form of contraception, Dr. Ronen has the expertise to help you make the choice that’s most suitable for you.
+If you need help deciding on the best form of contraception, Dr. Itai and Pinky Ronen have the expertise to help you make the choice that’s most suitable for you.
 Call Dr. Ronen OB/GYN today or book an appointment online.